kuantuna/dlwp/README.md

-# dlwp
+# Deep Learning with Python, Second Edition (dlwp)

-Notes of Deep Learning with Python, Second Edition by Francois Chollet
+This repository will be containing my notes from the _"Deep Learning with Python"_ by _Francois Chollet_.